kawa2019/app-readBooks/README.md

 App-readBooks -It is website which serves to search books also gives possibility to read it
-.That uses JS:react with SCSS.Page will be evolve into adding books to user account and RWD funtion.
+.That uses JS:react with SCSS.Page will be evolve into adding books to user account and get RWD function.

 ##